Rocsi Diaz: Career

-After growing up in New Orleans, she launched her career in Dallas, Texas, as a host on the city's premier urban radio station, 97.9 The Beat.
+After growing up in New Orleans, she launched her career in Dallas, Texas, as a host on hip-hop radio station KBFB 97.9 The Beat.
 At the station, Rocsi cultivated a unique, street-smart style that caught the attention of Boston's Hot 97.7, where she later became a DJ.
 In 2004, she moved to Chicago where she was hired as midday-hour DJ at radio station Power 92 WPWX-FM, and was known as "The Midday Mami".

 Television

 Diaz appeared on MTV's Fear as a contestant in 2000.

 BET personalities AJ Calloway and Free left the network on July 28, 2005.
 They were replaced by Big Tigger and Julissa Bermudez.
 They left and Rocsi joined on July 6, 2006, winning the role of co-host of BET's 106 & Park along with Terrence J. The show can be seen in over 85 million homes in U.S., United Kingdom, Canada, Africa, Caribbean, and Japan.
 For the debut in Japan, she and co-host Terrence J taped footage there, and appeared on MTV Video Music Awards Japan.

 In 2007, Rocsi starred as a BET News correspondent in Def Jam: Icon, but only appears in cutscenes on TV and not in fighting mode.

 On 19 November 2012, Diaz joined Entertainment Tonight as a daily correspondent and weekend co-host.
 In June 2014, Diaz was awarded a Daytime Emmy award as part of the cast for Outstanding Entertainment News Program.
 On 17 September 2014, Diaz was let go from the show as CNN's Nischelle Turner was hired.

 In August 2013, she was recognised by the National Council of La Raza: Nuestro Pueblo.
 She received the Ruben Salazar Award for Communications.

 On 23 January 2015, Diaz announced she had been hired by CNN's HLN.
 She is the Los Angeles contributor to their show The Daily Share that airs from 12–5 pm EST.

 In August 2015, she marked the ten year anniversary of Hurricane Katrina by returning home with cameras.
 She showed how her childhood street was bare of homes.

 Diaz serves as the host to the third season of Dating Naked on VH1 replacing the original two-seasoned host Amy Paffrath.

 Diaz provided color commentary for Cannonball on the USA Network alongside Mike “The Miz” Mizanin, who called the play-by-play.
-She will reunite with Mizanin on Amazon Prime's upcoming relaunch of American Gladiators as a sideline reporter.
+She reunited with Mizanin on Amazon Prime's 2026 relaunch of American Gladiators as a sideline reporter.

 In 2021, she became the host of the new Fox reality singing competition Alter Ego.

 Personal life

-She is a vegetarian since college and appeared in a PETA ad campaign promoting the diet.
+She has been a vegetarian since college and appeared in a PETA ad campaign promoting the diet.